How to download NLTK corpus manually

 That’s all!!

-Now you can test with same code which we were testing at the beginning of this page.
+This is how you can deal with any other nltk data related issue and download them manually.
+Now you can test with the same code which we were testing at the beginning of this article.

 from nltk.tokenize import word_tokenize